kynantokoro/ShinkaiGameTemplate/README.md

 # ShinkaiGameTemplate
-template directory

-template for creating games with virtual resolution
+Template Project for making games in lua and love2d.